Travelers today don’t want to travel like tourists.

 They want to explore different neighborhoods, wander the streets, and experience a destination through the eyes of a local.

-A DMO’s neighborhood guides can help travelers do just that.
+A DMO’s neighborhood guide can help travelers do just that.
 While a Google search might list out some must-visit spots, your guides can show them these spots in curated groups, and give them a taste of what each area has to offer.